 We may be able to give you an indication of how long your appointment will take at the time of your booking, however this always depends on the amount of information required by your referrer.

-If you would like to make an appointment to have an x-ray, please contact our friendly administration staff for more information and to make a booking.
+If you would like to make an appointment to have an x-ray, please contact the team at Riverside Medical Imaging on 4323 9200.